Sodejaa/Password-Manager/README.md

 -  The program validates password confirmation during the saving process.

 ## File Structure
-- `credentials_manager.c`: The main C source code file.
+- `passwordmanager.c`: The main C source code file.
 - `credentials.txt`: The file where credentials are stored.

 ## License